-He reclined on his couch in the open air, watching the display.
-Servants waited around him, complete with parasols, a portable bar, wet towels to wet his face and hands should he feel the need, and a host of other luxuries that--to Lightsong--were simply commonplace.
+He reclined on a couch in the open air, watching the display.
+Servants waited around him, complete with parasols, a portable bar, wet towels to rub his face and hands should he feel the need, and a host of other luxuries that--to Lightsong--were simply commonplace.

 He watched the night’s fireworks with mild interest.
-The firemasters who had designed them stood in a nervous cluster on the other side of the courtyard, along with the minstrels that Lightsong had called for, yet hadn’t yet used.
-All had been allowed into the Court of Gods to provide entertainment during the God King’s wedding celebratio
+The firemasters--the men who had designed the fireworks--stood in a nervous cluster near his position.
+Beside them were a minstrels that Lightsong had called for, yet hadn’t yet asked to perform.
+While there were always entertainers in the Court of Gods for the Returned to enjoy, this night--as the wedding night of their God King--was even more extravagant.

 Susebron wasn’t in attendance himself, of course.
 Such festivities were beneath him.
 Lightsong glanced to the side, where the King’s palace rose above the Court of Gods.
-All of the other palaces had been built in an array around the central courtyard.
-They formed a ring, each one with a patio and balcony facing the central area.
-So, Lightsong’s servants hadn’t been forced to move all that far when setting up for the festivities.
-They were basically in the front yard of his palace, though that yard happened to be extremely large, and shared with all of the other palaces.
+All of palaces formed a ring--God King’s own palace at the head--each one with a patio and balcony facing the central area.
+So, Lightsong basically sat in the front yard of his palace, though that yard also happened to be part of the massive courtyard shared by the other palaces.

-Another fountain sprayed its contents into the air, throwing shadows across the courtyard.
-Lightsong sighed, turning back, accepting another fruited drink from a servant.
+Another firefountain sprayed into the air, throwing shadows across the courtyard.
+Lightsong sighed, accepting another fruited drink from a servant.
 The night was cool and pleasant, fit for a God.
 Or Gods.
-Lightsong could see other pavilions set up in front of other mansions.
-There were a large number of performers in attendance, waiting for their chance to please one of the Gods.
+Lightsong could see other pavilions set up in front of other palaces.
+Between them, different groups of performers cluttered the sides of the courtyard, waiting for their chance to please one of the Returned.

 The fountain ran low, and the firemasters looked toward him, smiling hopefully by torchlight.
-Lightsong nodded with what he hoped was a benevolent expression.
-“More, please,” he said, causing the three men to whisper in excitement and wave for their assistants.
+Lightsong nodded with his best benevolent expression.
+“More fireworks,” he said, waving to them.
+“You have pleased me.”
+This caused the three men to whisper in excitement and wave for their assistants.

 As they set up, a familiar figure wandered into Lightsong’s ring of torches.
 Llarimar wore his priestly robes, as always.
-Even when he was out in the city--which was where he should have been--he represented Lightsong and his priesthood.
+Even when he was out in the city--which was where he should have been this night--he represented Lightsong and his priesthood.

 “Scoot?”
 Lightsong asked, sitting up.

-“Your grace,” Llarimar said, bowing his head deferentially and approaching.
+“Your grace,” Llarimar said, bowing.

 “What are you doing here?”
 Lightsong said.
 “You should be out in the city, with your family.”

 “I just wanted to check on you, your Grace.
-Make certain everything was to your liking with the servants and the festivities.”
+To make certain everything was to your liking with the servants and the festivities.”

 Lightsong rubbed his forehead.
 “You’re giving me a headache, Scoot.”

-“You can’t get headaches, your grace,” Scoot said.
+“You can’t get headaches, your grace.”

-“So you’re fond of telling me,” Lightsong said with a sigh, waving for a servant to bring his priest a stool to sit upon.
+“So you’re fond of telling me,” Lightsong said with a sigh, waving for a servant to bring his priest a stool.
 “How are things outside the holy prison?”

 Llarimar frowned at the choice of words, but didn’t comment on them.
 “His Excellency’s wedding celebrations are quite fantastic,” he said, adjusting his spectacles as another fountain of sparks began to spurt in the courtyard before them.
 “The city hasn’t seen a festival this grand in decades.”

-“Then you should be out enjoying them,” Lightsong said.
+“Then you should be out enjoying it.”

 “I just--”

 “Scoot,” Lightsong said, giving the man a pointed look, “if there’s one thing you can trust me to do competently on my own, it’s enjoy myself.
-I will, I promise in all solemnity, have a ravishingly good time drinking myself to excess and watching these nice men light things on fire.
-Now go.”
+I will--I promise in all solemnity--have a ravishingly good time drinking myself to excess and watching these nice men light things on fire.
+Now go be with your family.”

-Llarmiar paused, then bowed, withdrawing.
+Llarimar paused, then stood, bowed, and withdrew.